Get Adobe Flash player

 Can I Be Hypnotized?

-Most people can be hypnotized in fact you probably already are…and just didn’t know it.
+Most people can be hypnotized, in fact you probably already are… and just did not know it.

 You have gone into these “Altered States” literally thousands of times.
-In fact it is almost impossible to think of how any intelligent person who was raised in society hadn’t been influenced or indoctrinated (hypnotized).
-This is called a Consensus trance and is part of how we follow and are influenced by other people in our lives.
+In fact it is almost impossible to think of how any intelligent person who was raised in society had not been influenced or indoctrinated (hypnotized).
+This is called a consensus trance and is part of how we follow and are influenced by other people in our lives.
 It is completely natural.
-We’ve all had it happening since birth…we just didn’t think of it as just another version of hypnosis.
-So, yes, the good news (or disturbing news, however you want to look at it) is that you can indeed be hypnotized…only this time you will be doing it for your own choices and making your own changes!!!
+We have all had it happening since birth… we just did not think of it as just another version of hypnosis.
+So, yes, the good news (or disturbing news, however you want to look at it) is that you can indeed be hypnotized… only this time you will be doing it for your own choices and making your own changes!

 This time rather than an unconscious consensus, it will be your choice.